Geographic environments, daily activities and stress: a study on the space-time fragmentation of exposure patterns

 An observational cohort study will be used to evaluate momentary, daily, and chronic stress in daily life, using a combination of:

-- Traditional web-surveys
+- Traditional web-survey

 - Map-based questionnaires